 The first Pima County Courthouse is constructed of adobe at Ott Street and Court Avenue.
 (Ott Street no longer exists.
 It intersected with Main Avenue about where City Hall is today.)

-German-born Alex Levin starts producing beer at his Pioneer Brewery.
+German-born Alex Levin started producing beer at his Pioneer Brewery.
 Later this year he buys Wheat’s Saloon, redecorates the interior, and offers music and dancing.
 The entertainment is much welcomed by Tucsonans who seem to live life somewhere between hard, hot & dirty work, utter boredom, and stark terror.

 Tucson’s 1870 census records 3,224 residents.
 The weekly newspaper, Arizona Citizen, begins publishing.
 John Wasson is the outspoken editor.
 His editorials vilify all Apaches and his false claims and hysterical exaggerations of Apache atrocities will lead to the Camp Grant Massacre.
 What is the solution to the Apache problem?
 Mr. Wasson opines, “… the slaying of every Apache man, woman, and child.”